 New Build restrictive covenants

-Be aware that there will be restrictions imposed on each new plot owner.
-Typically, these will include (but may not be limited to) prohibitions on:
+Be aware that new build developments impose restrictions on each new plot owner.
+Typically, these include (but may not be limited to) prohibitions on:

 - extending or altering the external appearance of the property.